 Certain kinds of headaches can be the consequence of neck issues like injury, inflammation, chronic neck tension, etc.

-A pinched nerve in the neck is generally treated via the following treatments:
+A pinched nerve in the neck is generally treated through the following treatments:

 Physical Therapy

-Muscle strengthening & stretching exercises prescribed to you as per the location of the pinched nerve in your neck can help boost the strength of neck muscles, enhance the range of motion and alleviate neck pain.
+Muscle strengthening and stretching exercises can be prescribed to you as per the location of the pinched nerve in the neck.
+This can help boost the strength of neck muscles, enhance the range of motion and alleviate neck pain.

 Injections

-Some doctors may recommend taking steroid injections to reduce inflammation and pain till the time the nerve is expected to recover within.
+Some doctors may recommend taking steroid injections to reduce inflammation and pain until the nerve is expected to recover.

 If your headaches start as mild pain in the neck and radiate upwards from the back of the head, then it’s likely that a neck issue is the reason behind it.